 The next important parameter to note is bondDistance.
 It is the threshold distance between atoms below which bonds are created.
 The remaining parameters define the properties of the silicon and nitrogen atoms-such as their masses and charges.
 NAMD matches the atom type to values in the parameter files that give the bond and non-bonded force constants between atoms.
-We'll take a look at one of these parameter files later.
+We take a look at one of these parameter files in section 1.4.